 We are organized under the laws of the province of Ontario, Canada and our executive offices are located outside of the United States in Toronto, Ontario.
-A majority of our directors and officers, as well as the expert named in this we are organized under the laws of the province of Ontario, Canada and our executive offices are located outside of the United States in Toronto, Ontario.
 A majority of our directors and officers, as well as the expert named in this prospectus, reside outside the United States.
 In addition, a substantial portion of their assets and currently all of our assets are located outside of the United States.
-As a result, you may have difficulty serving legal process within the United States upon us or any of these persons.
+As a result, you may have difficulty serviving legal process within the United States upon us or any of these persons.
+You may also have difficulty enforcing, both in and outside of the United States.
+As a result, you may have difficulty serviving legal process within the United States upon us or any of these persons.
 You may also have difficulty enforcing, both in and outside of the United States, judgments you may obtain in U.S. courts against us or these persons in any action, including actions based upon the civil liability provisions of U.S. Federal or state securities laws.
 Furthermore, there is substantial doubt as to the enforceability in Canada against us or against any of our directors, officers and the expert named in this prospectus who are not residents of the United States, in original actions or in actions for enforcement of judgments of U.S. courts, of liabilities based solely upon the civil liability provisions of the U.S. federal securities laws.